 Often used for government contracts, the lowest bid is selected.
 A qualifying round may be required before bid submission.

 The contract for the project is drawn up and signed by all parties.
-There are four common types of construction contracts.
+There are five common types of construction contracts.

 Lump Sum / Fixed Price

 The contractor will be paid the agreed sum in one payment at the end of the project.
 Sometimes incentives are built-in if the project is completed early – or penalties if it is not.
 Obviously, this is the highest risk to the contractor.
 You’ll want to ensure that all deliverables are clearly defined in the contract.

 The contractor is paid for all actual expenditures – plus overhead and profit.
 This type of contract can reduce risk to both parties.
 However, it requires detailed and accurate bookkeeping.
 Which you should be doing anyway.

 This type of contract is often used when the project deliverables are not well defined.
 An hourly or daily rate is specified, plus the cost of materials and other expenses as defined in the contract.